-The Remove User command deletes a user account.
+The Remove User command removes a user account.

-NOTE: You can remove the default user account admn only if you have already granted administrative access to another user account using the Set User Admnpriv command.
+NOTE: You can remove the predefined user account admn only if another user account has been granted administrative privileges using the Set User Admnpriv command.
+For security, Server Technology recommends first creating a new administrative user account with administrative rights before removing the default account admn.